borisgontar/osm-pbf-parser-node/Readme.md

     }
 });
 ```
+Note that the Writable side always receives arrays of items.
+The length of such arrays can vary from 1 (e.g. for OSMHeader)
+to several thousands.

 The following example shows how to use OSMTransform for reading directly from an URL:
 ```javascript
 import { get as http_get } from 'node:http';